-KOYASAN, JAPAN, 2021**

 During my fieldwork, I faced these and other risks like malaria, dysentery and frostbite on a regular basis.
-I pushed my body and mind to their limits and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
+I pushed my body and mind to their limits, and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
 The real spirit of adventure is the cry of man against nature, or rather even — the whisper of a higher force exposing man to himself.
-In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, we move toward a new discovery, an inner discovery.
+In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, I moved toward a new discovery, an inner discovery.
 And in this discovery lay dormant a simple yet powerful awareness — that life is too short and too precious to be taken for granted.
 A lifetime of traveling ultimately taught me how to be open to wonder, to exhilaration, to the messy, catastrophically beautiful nature of existence.

 or the longest time, I felt a restless need to distance myself from the trappings of the Western world, to shake off my material bonds to civilization, and to imagine what it felt like to not be in control of anything — to not know what the next day

 reminder of the indomitable spirit that exists within us all — that remarkable, divine strength driven by faith that allows us to overcome seemingly insurmountable challenges.

 In the focus upon the landscapes and its native peoples, my camera became an instrument to see into the shadows of the soul.
 Humanity in all its beauty, strength, weakness, shyness and exhibitionism is depicted through the eyes, the smiles, the emotions, gestures, costumes, and personalities of the people who allowed me into their lives, if even for a brief instant.
-Each image, each captured moment, is a celebration of the cultural and geographical diversity of our world, and of the parallels and connections that exist within the human race.
+Each image, each suspended moment, is a celebration of the cultural and geographical diversity of our world, and of the parallels and connections that exist within the human race.